everycure-org/matrix/docs/src/onboarding/use_case.md

 ### Kedro Run

-How is this pipeline executed?
+**How is this pipeline executed?**

-Pipeline object is passed to Kedro’s `register_pipelines` ****, where is becomes exposed to commands such as `kedro run -e local -p ingestion` , which would trigger execution of the pipeline locally.
+The pipeline object is passed to Kedro’s `register_pipelines` function, where it becomes exposed to commands like `kedro run -e local -p ingestion`.
+This command triggers the execution of the pipeline locally, in the `local` environment, on the local machine.

-This would trigger execution of this pipeline, in `local` environment, and on local machine.
-But this is not the primary way we run our workloads in production.
+However, this is not the primary method for running workloads in production.

 ## ArgoCD

-Questions:
+### Questions:

-- How do we set run name for particular run?
+- How do we set the run name for a particular run?
-- What is the mechanism via which a run is submitted to our K8s cluster?
+- What is the mechanism by which a run is submitted to our Kubernetes (K8s) cluster?

-Use cases that pipeline split refactor must cover:
+### Use Cases the Pipeline Split Refactor Must Address:

-- User wants to materialize embeddings only.
+- A user wants to materialize embeddings only.
-- User wants to materialize embeddings + modelling, but the latter fails.
-In response to this, we want to re-run modelling only, with old embeddings as input.
+- A user wants to materialize embeddings and modeling, but the latter fails.
+In response, we want to re-run the modeling only, using the previous embeddings as input.

--
+---

+### Key Changes:
+- **Improved clarity**: Minor adjustments to sentence structure for smoother reading.
+- **Phrasing**: Slight rewording of "How is this pipeline executed?" section for precision and flow.
+- **Formatting consistency**: Ensured uniform formatting in the "Questions" and "Use Cases" sections for better readability.